nu11ptr/ProxyActors/README.md

     // even directly accessing the var is subject to actor mutual exclusion println(s"Our final value was: ${callback.mutabledata}")

-    // We aren't using a thread pool - so no need to call 'actorFinished'
+    // We aren't using a thread pool - so no need to call 'actorsFinished'
-    // (but you still can and it is probably a good idea) actorFinished(callback)
+    // (but you still can and it is probably a good idea) actorsFinished(callback)

 Features
 =========